nralbrecht/youtube-hide-controls/README.md

 If you experience any issues, please let me know [here](https://github.com/nralbrecht/youtube-hide-controls/issues).

+##### Known issues
+The add-on currently does not work with both embedded YouTube™ players and channel trailers.

 ## Building the add-on

 A build pipeline using Gulp is set up to create artifacts that are then able to be installed and published.